David Jenkins (television writer)

-David Jenkins is an American television writer, producer, and showrunner.
+David Jenkins is an American television writer, producer, director, and showrunner.
 He created the sitcoms Our Flag Means Death for HBO Max and People of Earth for TBS.

 Life and career

 Jenkins was born in Minneapolis and grew up in the suburbs of Chicago.
-He attended Lake Forest High School in Lake Forest, IL.
+He attended Lake Forest High School in Lake Forest, Illinois.
 He went to Boston University for his undergraduate studies and received a degree in philosophy and political science.
 He received an MFA in Acting from NYU where he was awarded the Paul Walker Scholarship.
 While working as an actor in New York, Chicago, and at revered institutions such as Yale Rep and San Francisco's ACT, Jenkins began writing plays.
 He was a founding member of a theater company called "Human Animals" through which he could produce his own work.
 "Human Animals is a theater company dedicated to the exploration of the idiosyncrasies of the Human Animal," explained a press release.
 Later on, Jenkins explained that the company was a way for him to get off the ground as a new writer, "It was a way to produce.
 I'm the only playwright.
 We would produce my work, and then self-produce some with some friends.
 I kind of feel like no one's going to do your work when you're starting to do this because no one really knows what you're doing.
 Especially if you're doing something kind of different!"